nzoam93/docker-kubernetes-lab/15_helm.md

 EOF
 ```

-Noe that we have that, let's utilize it in our document.
+Now that we have that, let's utilize it in our document.
 We can do so by placing it in curly-braces like this {{ .Values.appName }}.
 Let's go ahead and replace each instance of *appName* with {{ .Values.appName }}.
 If you would like, you can do so manually.
 Alternatively, just press the following commands, which will replace each of our previous files in the *myQuizApp/templates* directory of our Helm chart with files that contain our variable names.

 Updating the db-deployment.yaml file: